Ultra-Endurance Sports Science & Medicine Grant Program

 Ultra-Endurance Sports Science & Medicine supports basic, applied, clinical and behavioral research associated with ultra-endurance sports via grants up to $5,000-10,000 (US).
 Research directly applicable to ultra-endurance sports, as well as research using ultra-endurance activities as models for other physiological or psychological stress, is of interest.
 We will also consider supporting sociological, environmental and economic related research that is relevant to ultra-endurance sports.
 These grants are funded through donations from individuals, corporations, other non-profit organizations, and proceeds from our educational programs.

-Due to the global pandemic and its effect on events and laboratory operations, we have decided to not accept grant submissions in 2020.
-Please hold submissions for the November 1, 2021 deadline.
+After a temporary suspension of our funding program in 2020 due to the global pandemic and its effect on events and laboratory operations, we will resume grant funding for submissions received by the November 1, 2021 deadline.

 Grant Proposal Submission